-The Robert Frederick Smith Explore Your Family History Center is a space where you can find digital resources related to family history, receive expert guidance on how to conduct genealogical research and oral history interviews, view objects from the Museum's collection relating to family history, and learn how to preserve your own family films, videos, and photographs.
+The Robert Frederick Smith Explore Your Family History Center provides digital resources supporting the preservation, digitization, and sharing of African American family history.
+Visitors receive expert guidance on genealogy, oral histories, and how to preserve family films, videos, and photographs.

 November 1 - 11, 2018 with the Blair-Caldwell African American Research Library and the Black American West Museum

 The Community Curation project connects African American communities across generational divides by preserving our history through the sharing of stories, photos, and videos to the Museum’s online community collection.

 Join online @NMAAHC #CuratedByCommunity

 Visit the Explore Your Family History Center on the 2nd floor of the Museum in our Explore More! gallery to research your family history using our online genealogy database services, view objects from the Collection, and engage with our interactive digital experience, Transitions in Freedom: The Syphax Family, which traces the history of African American families from slavery to freedom through archival documents, maps, photographs, and other records.